lucasviner/Geographic-Route-Mapping-and-Medieval-Monuments-Routing/README.md

 - Simplifying the Graph: The program simplifies the graph by removing nodes with exactly two edges if the angle between the edges is nearly 180 degrees.
 This process helps in reducing unnecessary complexity in the graph while preserving the overall structure.

 ##### Key Functions
+1. make_graph
-1. make_graph: This is the main function that coordinates the entire process.
-It converts segments into points, performs clustering, builds the initial graph, and then simplifies it.
+  - Main function that coordinates the entire process.
+  - Converts segments into points
+  - Performs clustering
+  - Builds the initial graph
+  - Simplifies the graph.

+2. simplify_graph
-2. simplify_graph: This function simplifies the graph by removing nodes with exactly two edges if the angle between the edges is near 180 degrees.
-This helps in reducing the complexity of the graph without losing significant information.
+  - Simplifies the graph by removing nodes with exactly two edges if the angle between the edges is near 180 degrees.
+  - Helps in reducing the complexity of the graph without losing significant information.

 #### Viewer
-The Viewer program provides functionalities to export a graph to PNG and KML formats.
-The PNG export uses the StaticMap library for rendering static map images, while the KML export uses the fastKML library to generate KML files suitable for viewing in applications like Google Earth.
+This script is designed to handle the visualization of graphs for the Medieval Routes Project.
+It provides functionality to export graph data as static map images (PNG) and KML files for visualization in Google Earth.

 ##### General Overview
-- Exporting to PNG:

-  Purpose: This part of the module generates a static image of the graph, highlighting nodes and edges.
+- Exporting to PNG: Create and save a static map image of the graph.

-  Process: The graph's edges and nodes are added to a StaticMap object.
-The map is then rendered and saved as a PNG file.

-- Exporting to KML:
+- Exporting to KML: Create and save a KML file of the graph for visualization in Google Earth.

-  Purpose: This part of the module generates a KML file, which can be viewed in 3D mapping applications like Google Earth.

-  Process: The graph's nodes and edges are converted to KML placemarks and lines.
-These are added to a KML document, which is then saved to a file.
+- Adding Nodes and Edges: Add graph nodes and edges to both static maps and KML files.

 ##### Key Functions
+1. Export PNG:

-1. export_png: This is the main function for exporting the graph to a PNG file.
-It creates a StaticMap object, adds the graph's edges and nodes, renders the map, and saves the image.
+  - This function exports the graph to a PNG file using the staticmap library.
+  - It adds nodes and edges to the static map and saves the rendered image to a specified file.

+2. Add Edges to Static Map:

+  - Adds the edges of the graph to a static map as lines.
+  - Each edge is represented by a black line with a specified width.

+3. Add Nodes to Static Map:

+  - Adds the nodes of the graph to a static map as circle markers.
+  - Each node is represented by a blue circle with a specified width.

+4. Export KML:

-2. export_kml: This is the main function for exporting the graph to a KML file.
-It creates a KML document, adds the graph's nodes and edges as KML placemarks, and saves the document to a file.
+  - This function exports the graph to a KML file using the fastkml library.
+  - It adds nodes and edges to a KML document and saves it to a specified file.

+5. Add Nodes to KML:

+  - Adds the nodes of the graph to a KML document as placemarks.
+  - Each node is represented by a placemark with its geographic coordinates.

+ 6. Add Edges to KML:

+  - Adds the edges of the graph to a KML document as placemarks.
+  - Each edge is represented by a line string connecting the start and end positions.

+7. Save KML to File:

+  - Saves the content of a KML object to a specified file.
+  - Writes the KML data to a file in string format.

 #### Routes
-The Routes module finds and generates optimal routes between specified locations or landmarks.
-It employs graph algorithms and spatial analysis techniques to compute shortest paths and visualize route information for navigation.
+This script is designed to generate routes for the Medieval Routes Project, connecting a starting point with nearby monuments within a specified area.
+It provides functionality to find the closest node to a starting point, compute the shortest paths in a graph, identify nodes corresponding to monuments, and visualize the routes using static maps and KML files.

+##### General Overview
+- Finding Routes: Identify the shortest paths from a starting point to multiple monuments and save the visualizations.
+- Computing Distances: Calculate Haversine distances between geographic points.
+- Node Management: Map geographic points to graph nodes and handle node positions.
+- Graph Construction: Build a route graph containing paths to monuments.
+- Visualization: Create and save both static map images and KML files of the routes.

+##### Key Functions

+1. Find Routes:

+  - This function generates routes from a starting point to nearby monuments.
+  - It finds the closest node to the starting point, computes the shortest paths, and identifies if any monuments are within these paths.
+  - If monuments are found, it builds a route graph and saves the visualizations as both a static map image and a KML file.

+2. Find Closest Node:

+  - Finds the closest graph node to a given geographic point using Haversine distance.

+3. Haversine Distance:

+  - Calculates the Haversine distance between two geographic points, which is essential for determining the closest nodes and edge weights in the graph.

+4. Get Monuments Nodes:

+  - Maps each monument's location to the closest graph node, returning a set of these nodes.

+5. Build Route Graph:

+  - Constructs a subgraph containing only the nodes and edges from the shortest paths that lead to the monuments.

+6. Save Static Map:

+  - Generates and saves a static map image of the route graph, highlighting the start node, monument nodes, and the routes.

+7. Save KML:

+  - Generates and saves a KML file for visualization in Google Earth, including the nodes and edges of the route graph.

 ### Program Architecture